 Ideally, guardianship is given to a relative or friend (i.e. someone who knows, understands, and is familiar with the person’s needs and who will act in their best interests).
 However, if a relative or friend is not available, or if these people have a conflict of interest, the OPA can be appointed as guardian instead.
 An order for guardianship or administration can be tailored to suit the person’s particular needs.
 For more information, see Understanding guardianship.

-The Community Visitors Program is established under the Mental Health Act 2014 (Vic), the Disability Act 2006 (Vic) (“Disability Act”) and the Supported Residential Services (Private Proprietors) Act 2010 (Vic).
+The Community Visitors Program was established by the Mental Health Act 2014 (Vic), the Disability Act 2006 (Vic) (“Disability Act”) and the Supported Residential Services (Private Proprietors) Act 2010 (Vic).
 The program is administered and coordinated by OPA.

 They visit on a regular basis to talk to residents/clients on issues such as: